ldesrosi/mcm-mgmt/README.md

 2. Create namespace, SCC and Secrets on the managed cluster.
 3. Setup the service account on the managed cluster with the right privilege.
 4. Deploy cert-manager and iam-controller as a managed application on MCM Hub Cluster.
-5. Patch the ClusterRole to ensure cert-manager has the required access.

 ## Adjusting the scripts